 Unauthorized temperatures or excessive pressure may cause the flow monitor body or the process connections to burst.
-Injuries may be caused by flying parts and escaping media.
+Injury may be caused by flying debris and escaping media.

-- Keep within the stipulated operating conditions
+- Keep within the stipulated operating limits

 - Wear personal protective equipment

 - Avoid severe temperature fluctuations

 - Avoid pressure surges